 Services for Graduate Students

-The Writing Center is staffed by teachers/professionals and fellow graduate students across many different programs who understand the demands of writing in graduate school.
+The Writing Lab is staffed by teachers/professionals and fellow graduate students across many different programs who understand the demands of writing in graduate school.

 New and early-program graduate students might be interested in our workshops.
 Those working toward a thesis, dissertation, or writing-heavy capstone project might want to join a graduate writing group.
 Students finishing up and almost ready to graduate need to know about the required format and review process.
 Learn more about all of it below.